As the title implies, loving your bedroom is so important for many reasons.

 Candles, candles, candles

 This is a great way to create relaxing light in your room and you could easily do flameless.
-Actually, I think that is safer in a bedroom for the sheer fact that you could fall asleep with a burning candle and that would not be good.
+Actually, I think that is safer in a bedroom because you could fall asleep with a burning candle and that would not be good.

 Good drapes keep the morning sunlight out